Itzelschiaffini/Itzelschiaffini.github.io/about.md

 taglines:
   - I have a passion to bring color everywhere.
   - I am an Industrial Designer.
+  - Pink Astronaut
+  - May the Creative Force be with you
 ---

 Hi there!
 My name is Itzel Schiaffini and I am an Industrial Designer in Mexico.
 I have experience designing furniture, packaging, and have worked with local craftsmen to bring traditional materials to modern spaces.